25 Clever Uses for Plastic Wrap You’ll Wish You Knew Sooner

 Keep paint from drying out

-If you’re saving the last of some paint use plastic wrap to keep it fresh.
+If you’re saving the remnants of an opened can of paint, use plastic wrap to keep it fresh.
 Seal the cans with the wrap and then cover with the lid.
 This not only preserves the paint, but also keeps the harsh smell at bay, too.

-So you want to keep that glass jar, but not the ugly sticker label on the front.
-Start by soaking the decal with warm water and dish soap.
+You’d love to keep that big glass pickle jar for storage, but it’s got an ugly label stuck on the front… Don’t give up on it just yet.
+Start by soaking the sticker with warm water and dish soap.
 Then completely wrap the wet container with plastic wrap and wait five minutes.
 The label should remove easily after taking off the wrap.
-The glue-on stickers isn’t nearly as tough to get off as strong glue.

-Finding the top of a to-go mug is the bane of existence for many plastic-hoarders.
+Ever notice how you can never find the right lid for the to-go cup you’ve just poured your morning coffee into?
 Skip the hassle and use plastic wrap to make any cup a to-go cup.
 Simply cover the top of your cup and poke in a reusable straw.

 Keep jewelry from tangling

-If you’ve ever spent too much time trying to untangle your jewelry you need to try this plastic wrap hack.
+If you’ve ever lost a half hour trying to untangle a fine gold chain, you need to try this plastic wrap hack.
 Cut out a piece of plastic wrap and lay your jewelry on top.
 Then cut a second piece of plastic to smooth over your necklaces and bracelets and voila!

-Kitchen aprons are great and all, but they’re just another thing to clean post-cooking.
-Try using a piece of plastic wrap instead to cover your chest and clothes while cooking.
-You can peel it off and contain the mess after you’re done and save time, too.
+Kitchen aprons are great and all, but they’re just another thing to clean after cooking.
+Try using a piece of plastic wrap instead to cover your chest and clothes when you’re stirring that simmering pot of tomato sauce.
+Simply peel it off after dinner is served.